jmduke/arcana.computer/index.md

 {% include subscription-widget.html %}

 Alternatively, you can jump right into some writing.
-This domain is an ongoing work: links below that are stricken through are drafts, and unclickable links are placeholders for future content.
+This domain is an ongoing work: links below that are slightly faded are drafts, and unclickable links are placeholders for future content.
 You're welcome to peruse them, of course!